Hydrodynamic theory of wetting by active particles: Model and methods

 where

-is the Péclet number, describing the strength of self-propulsion.
-We work with these rescaled space and time variables throughout the following results.
+is the Péclet number, describing the dimensionless strength of self-propulsion.
+We work with the rescaled space and time dynamics \eqref{eq:dynamics_dimensionless} throughout the following.

-The active lattice gas exhibits motility-induced phase separation (MIPS), arising from the interplay between the self-propulsion of the particles and the excluded volume interactions between them \cite{Cates_2015,Cates_2013, Mason2023}.
-The spinodal curve was computed in \cite{Mason2023}.
-The binodal can be computed by simulating the hydrodynamic equation~\eqref{eq:ABP_evolution} -- see Appendix \ref{sec:binodal_spinodal_convergence}.
+The active lattice gas exhibits motility-induced phase separation (MIPS), arising from the interplay between the self-propulsion of the particles and the (purely repulsive) excluded volume interactions between them \cite{Cates2015, Cates2013, Mason2023a}.
+The spinodal curve was computed in \cite{Mason2023a}.
+The binodal can be computed by simulating the hydrodynamic equation~\eqref{eq:ABP_evolution}-\eqref{eq:J_act} -- see Appendix \ref{sec:binodal_spinodal_convergence}.
 The resulting phase diagram is shown in Figure \ref{fig:binodal_spinodal}.
+Generically, we expect the width of liquid-vapour interfaces to scale as $\xi \sim l_D f_\xi(\text{Pe})$, and diverge as $\text{Pe} \to \text{Pe}^*(\bar{\rho})$ \cite{Mason2023a}.